Sustainability Research and Applied Projects at Cascadia College

 about how climate impacts can be mitigated, we can have a positive influence and potentially

 change the outcome of climate change.
-The event had ~140 participants, from all over
+The event had participants from all over western

 The second Campus Climate Dialog was held in the Winter of 2018, engaging participants in a conversation about equity issues (such as homelessness) in our region; how climate change, sea level rise and climate migration are predicted to exacerbate social equity challenges; and what our community can do at home, at work, and on campus to reduce the impact of climate change on marginalized populations including immigrants, refugees, migrants, women and girls, people of low socioeconomic status, and people of color.